-As far as team collaboration strategies go, this one is the simplest and the easiest to implement.
-Using project collaboration software should be a top priority for your business.
+As far as strategies for efficient team collaboration go, this one is the simplest and the easiest to implement.
+Using project collaboration software a must-have priority for your business.

-As Deloitte noted in this whitepaper, one of the biggest obstacles to effective collaboration is how managers and staff perceive it.
+According to a Deloitte whitepaper, one of the biggest obstacles to effective collaboration is how managers and staff perceive the concept.
 Managers, for example, see collaboration as "more formal team meetings.
 Staff sees it as more "socializing with colleagues" and “teleconferences".

 This divide in perception affects how both managers and team members approach collaboration.
 Getting them on the same page, therefore, should be a top priority.

-Adopt collaborative project management methodologies, such as Agile.
+Adopt collaborative project management methodologies, such as Agile, Scrum, Hybrid, or whichever suits your organization needs.
 These methodologies emphasize clear roles and standardized management practices.
 This can help your teams collaborate better.